rainai-llc/ARACHN3T/README.md

 ### This is a user-friendly environment for those wanting to start applying Real-World Cyber Security Practices in the wild.
 ### This OSS is UNLICENSED and aims to be assistive in your Security Research/Studies and Practices.
-### If you are looking to just find bugs via entering a prompt, use the "competitions" AI Hacking Agents
+### If you are looking to just find bugs via entering a prompt, use the "competitions" AI Hacking Agents.
-### (May you receive exactly what you are looking for).
+### (May you receive exactly what you are looking for)
 ### If you are looking to collaborate or acquire shares in ownership, send a request via MYA for potential services.
 ### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE THIS CODE IN THIS REPOSITORY ANY FORM OR FASHION IS NOT PERMITTED.